What is Overall Equipment Effectiveness (OEE)?

 Once you have established a baseline of what your OEE is and how it measures up to industry standards, it’s necessary to take a look at where losses are coming from – and the biggest losses fall into six main categories.
 Let’s take a closer look at these:

-– Create a comprehensive preventive maintenance plan. - Setup and Adjustment Losses: These take place during planned downtimes for installing new equipment, upgrading existing equipment, or performing changeovers, like shutting down a production line to introduce new equipment.
+- Setup and Adjustment Losses: These take place during planned downtimes for installing new equipment, upgrading existing equipment, or performing changeovers, like shutting down a production line to introduce new equipment.

 - Startup Losses: Typically these occur during a machine’s “warm up” period or when equipment is going through a “learning” stage, until it consistently produces quality parts.

-– Train the maintenance team to become proficient with new equipment. - Reduced Speed Losses: These are caused by equipment faltering due to age, worn-out components, poor maintenance, or misuse, preventing the equipment from reaching maximum speed.
+- Reduced Speed Losses: These are caused by equipment faltering due to age, worn-out components, poor maintenance, or misuse, preventing the equipment from reaching maximum speed.

-– Replace worn and damaged equipment promptly. - Quality Defects: They result from malfunctioning tooling or equipment, excessive wear and tear, or poor maintenance, leading to defective products.
+- Quality Defects: They result from malfunctioning tooling or equipment, excessive wear and tear, or poor maintenance, leading to defective products.

 Challenges with improving your OEE